MarkusOttela/ot-harjoitustyo/Documentation/02 - Functional Specification.md

 #### Normal users
   * The program has one or more `normal users`
   * The users are able to control their own information completely
+  * The users are able to control shared information completely

 #### Privileged users
   * The program does not have `privileged user` accounts